Wendystraite/jotai-logger/README.md

   ▶ initialized value of atom5 to false
 ```

+## Logging performances

+The logger logs all transactions asynchronously to avoid blocking the main thread.

+Internally, the logger uses a debounce mechanism (250ms) to group multiple events into transactions.
+Then, it uses [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to log these transactions one by one when the browser is idle (with a limit of 250ms for each transaction).

 ## Lifecycle of atoms

 Here's a brief overview of the lifecycle of atoms in Jotai and how they relate to the logger: